The Real Deal on Common Misconceptions About Weight Loss SurgeryAugust 8, 2018

 Common Misconceptions About Weight Loss Surgery

 As with any treatment option, there are many misconceptions about WLS.
-Social media has made it easier to communicate but one has to be very careful with some of the advice given and the misconceptions spread.
+Social media has made it easier to communicate, but one has to be very careful with some of the advice given and the misconceptions spread.
 Many of these have no scientific basis.

 We know that people react and respond differently to a complex disease like obesity, where many factors play an interactive role.
 Therefore, we look at a large number of patients and try to determine the average and most common effects of the treatment option.

 Results bias can occur when someone is doing exceptionally well and have a large number of social media followers who promote his or her results.
-The opposite is true as well.
-You have to look at the effect of a treatment on a large number of patients, always be wary when the fine print says ‘these results are not typical’.
+The opposite is true, as well.
+You have to look at the effect of a treatment on a large number of patients, always be wary when the fine print says ‘these results are not typical.’

 Having said that, let us look at scientific data we have collected so far about metabolic surgery effects and the results.
 Obesity is a disease that can include food addiction, similar to alcoholism or drug dependency.
 Plus, the chance of dying from metabolic surgery is greater than the chance of dying from obesity.
 A patient may debate this, so let us look at the evidence.
-We know that class II obesity and greater BMI, which translates into a BMI of 35 or greater, have a significantly higher mortality risk.
+We know that class II obesity and higher BMI, which translates into a BMI of 35 or greater, have a significantly higher mortality risk.

 I always tell my patients that it’s not a simple question of quantity!
 We like to say that a person had a good life.
 A good life translates into a fulfilling and good quality of life.
 The two must go hand-in-hand.

 As a disease process, obesity is far more complicated than we appreciate.
 In certain situations, food addiction may play a pivotal role.
-I would not offer these patients surgery until their addictions are well-controlled with therapy and they can show restraint and significant lifestyle changes.
-However, in the vast majority of people, it’s a combination of multiple factors which lead to gaining weight and being unable to lose it.
+I would not offer these patients surgery until their addictions are well-controlled with therapy, and they can show restraint and significant lifestyle changes.
+However, in the vast majority of people, it’s a combination of multiple factors that lead to gaining weight and being unable to lose it.

-We know that cardiac disease, diabetes, arthritis, back pain, knee pain, pulmonary disease, certain cancers along with a myriad of other debilitating conditions are significantly increased in obesity.
+We know that cardiac disease, diabetes, arthritis, back pain, knee pain, pulmonary disease, certain cancers, along with a myriad of other debilitating conditions, are significantly increased in obesity.
 Therefore, metabolic surgery services to help decrease the incidence of these conditions and ultimately provide a better quality, as well as the quantity of life to the individual, is the desired outcome.

 One of the most common motivators for having surgery that I regularly hear from my patients is to be able to do more and enjoy life by being more active.